Felton runs for career-high 206 yards as UCLA beats Arizona

 Arizona: Gunnell’s injury marked the fourth time in the last five years that a Wildcats starting quarterback has been hurt going into or during the UCLA game.
 Coincidentally, Gunnell’s first start came last year against the Bruins when Khalil Tate couldn’t play due to a hamstring injury.

 UCLA: The Bruins defense came in leading the conference in sacks (10) and tackles for loss (27) but weren’t able to take advantage of a struggling Arizona offensive line.
-UCLA finished with two sacks and four tackles for loss.
+UCLA finished with two sacks and five tackles for loss.

 UP NEXT